brunokoga/pathfinder-markdown/prd_markdown/monsters/halfDragon.md

 ## Creating a Half-Dragon

-âHalf-dragonâ is an inherited or acquired template that can be added to any living, corporeal creature (referred to hereafter as the base creature).
+“Half-dragon” is an inherited or acquired template that can be added to any living, corporeal creature (referred to hereafter as the base creature).
 A half-dragon retains all the base creature's statistics and special abilities except as noted here.

 **CR** : Same as the base creature + 2 (minimum 3).

-**Type** : Creature type changes to [dragon](creatureTypes.html#_dragon).
+**Type** : Creature type changes to [dragon](creatureTypes.md#_dragon).
 Do not recalculate HD, BAB, or saves.

 **Armor Class** : Nat. armor improves by +4.